 You can review this data in the different widgets, which you can access by sliding up or down the screen.
 You can place them in different order or add different ones (both Garmin's own and third-party developers') through the different applications, but the most convenient is with the phone and Garmin Connect.

 But there are other differences from the original Vivoactive, partly due to new software features that have been added in this time, but also due to differences in terms of integrated sensors, as the Vivoactive HR has a barometric altimeter and can therefore record the number of floors climbed.

-The first one you can find is the "My Day" widget, a quick summary of how you're progressing in your daily activity.
-Here you'll find the minutes of activity accumulated during the week, floors climbed, steps and calories consumed.
-Those calories include both activity and basal calorie intake (the calories your body consumes just to keep you alive).
+The first one you can find is the "My day" widget.
+A quick summary of how you are progressing in your daily activity.
+Here you will find the minutes of activity accumulated during the week, floors climbed, steps and calories consumed.
+These calories include both activity calories and basal calorie consumption (the calories your body consumes just to keep you alive).

 There is a second widget, which by default is not installed but can be added from the Connect IQ tab of Garmin Connect.
 It provides almost the same information, although you will also have the distance estimation.

 But unlike the my day widget, if you click on the screen you can access the log of floors gone up and down, as well as the steps of the last week.

 And in the same way you can also have a calorie-eating widget.